JeffreyRobertLynch/GlassBox-XAI/README.md

 In high-stakes fields like medical imaging, it is not sufficient for a model to simply “perform well.”
 Trustworthy & Ethical AI must also be interpretable, auditable, and aligned with human expertise.
 That’s why explainable AI (XAI) is central to this project’s design.

-By using broad XAI tools to thoroughly evaluate Batch A, a representative batch including both optimal cases and sub-optimal cases for Model 1, we:
+After using a suite of XAI tools to thoroughly evaluate Batch A, a representative batch including both optimal cases and sub-optimal cases for Model 1, we:

 **- Validated** that the model's high performance metrics stem from real, interpretable decision-making, not statistical luck.
 **- Confirmed** that even in edge cases where segmentation is not precise, the model consistently detects lesions.